-It is a town of 25,000 beside the perennial dry Todd River, home of the famous Henley-on-Todd Regatta held every August, a dry-river race where teams race through the deep coarse sand in a motley collection of bottomless yachts, bathtubs and other weird and wonderful ‘floats’.
+It is a town of 25,000 beside the dry Todd River, home of the famous Henley-on-Todd Regatta, held every August.
+The Henley-on-Todd is a dry-river competition where teams race through the deep coarse sand in a motley collection of bottomless yachts, bathtubs and other weird and wonderful ‘floats’.

-Today ‘The Alice’ is the centre of a booming tourism industry based on the strength that it is close to Uluru (Ayers Rock).
+Today, ‘The Alice’ is the centre of a booming tourism industry based on the strength that it is close to Uluru (Ayers Rock).
 It is, in fact, a 4.5-hour drive.
-But as far as 4.5-hour drives go, it’s a fairly quick and easy run due south along the Stuart and west along the Lasseter highways on an all-sealed highway.
+But as far as 4.5-hour drives go, it’s a fairly quick and easy run due south along the Stuart and west along the Lasseter highways (all-sealed).

-Alice Springs is a place loaded with contrasts.
-Hip, even hipster, cafes are dotted throughout its centre; while looming large over the township are the majestic MacDonnell Ranges – one of the most peaceful, awe-inspiring and gentle landscapes our country has to offer.
+Alice Springs is a place of contrasts.
+Hip, even hipster, cafes are dotted throughout its centre, while looming large over the township are the majestic MacDonnell Ranges – one of the most peaceful, awe-inspiring and gentle landscapes our country has to offer.